Ethics Statement

 All documents associated with the peer review of the selected articles are reviewed for: evidence of clear and appropriate external peer review, competing interests, and that general practices and standards have been upheld.

-Author’s responsibilities
+Author’s Responsibilities

 Authors are responsible for disclosing all relationships that could be viewed as potential competing interests.
-Any authors listed must meet the criteria for authorship, which are described in the Author Guidelines of all NOASP publications.
+Any authors listed must meet the criteria for authorship, which are described in the Author Guidelines of all publications on the NOASP platform.
 Other contributors shall be mentioned in the acknowledgements section of the paper and their contribution described.
 Authors shall verify that all data referred to in the manuscript are authentic.
 Should errors or other discoveries warranting a correction or a retraction of the article be detected, these shall be brought to the attention of the publisher immediately.

-Complaints policy
+Complaints Policy